kuserich/wp-block-container/readme.txt

 2. Container as hero section with a background image and a title

 == Changelog ==
+= 1.1.3 =
+* Updated sixa libraries to ensure compatibility with other blocks

 = 1.1.2 =
 * Fixed incorrect character encoding in block content